factorhouse/into/README.md

 The final form of the data in the extension test is used to generate tree graphs that look like the following:

+## Copyright / License

+Copyright © 2019 Troy-West Pty.
+Ltd.

+Distributed under the Eclipse Public License either version 2.0 or (at your option) any later version.